Dança dos Famosos season 20

 Dança dos Famosos 2023 is the twentieth season of the Brazilian reality television show Dança dos Famosos which premiered on March 19, 2023, at 7:30 / 6:30 p.m.
 (BRT / AMT) on TV Globo, following a cast reveal special that aired on March 12.

-On March 6, 2023, host Luciano Huck announced that some changes were added this season, including a larger cast of 16 celebrities, rotating professional partners and team dances.
+On March 6, 2023, host Luciano Huck announced that some changes were added this season, including a larger cast of 16 celebrities, group performances and new dance styles.

-Cast
+On July 2, 2023, actress Priscila Fantin & Rolon Ho won the competition over actress Carla Diaz & Diego Basilio and digital influencer Rafa Kalimann & Fernando Perrotti, who took 2nd and 3rd place respectively.
+Priscila is the first celebrity to win the show after being eliminated in the same season.

+Couples

 The first two celebrities (Guito and Heloísa Périssé) were confirmed on March 9, 2023.
 The full lineup of celebrities and professionals were unveiled on March 12.